MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 - An *embedding* model to vectorize text data for efficient indexing and processing.
 - A model that can generate natural language responses to questions based on your data.

-1. In the Foundry portal, in your project, in the navigation pane on the left, under **Model catalog** page.
+1. In your project inside the Foundry portal, select **Model catalog** from the navigation pane on the left.
 1. On the filter panel, select the **Collections** and insert `OpenAI` to filter by **OpenAI** collections only.
-1. Now on the **Search** bar insert `text-embedding-ada-002` and select it.
-1. On the model's details page, select **Use this model**, a pop-up with purchase options might appear, that being the case, select **Direct from Azure models** option.
+1. Search for `text-embedding-ada-002`, select it, and then on the detail page select **Use this model**.
+If a pop-up with purchase options appears, select the **Direct from Azure models** option.
-1. Then set the following settings by selecting **Customize** in the Deploy model wizard:
+1. Use the following settings by selecting **Customize** in the Deploy model wizard:

     - **Deployment name**: *A valid name for your model deployment*
     - **Deployment type**: Global Standard